 - Guest Lecturer, Department of History, University of Pretoria, 25 February 2019.
 Title: Intellectual history from below.

 - Main speaker, Book Launch, Durban, 7 March 2019.
 Title: The legacies of real and imagined readers.

 - Presented a paper.
 Sukhothai Thammathirat Open University, Bangkok, Thailand, 30 May 2019.
 Title: Improving digital literacy at the University of Pretoria.

 - Presented a paper.
 Sukhothai Thammathirat Open University, Bangkok, Thailand, 30 May 2019.
 Title: Liberal arts and LIS education in South Africa.

 - Keynote address: Sukhothai Thammathirat Open University and Polytechnic University of the Philippines Open University 2 nd Joint Multidisciplinary Research Colloquium, Bangkok, Thailand, 31 May 2019.
 Title: Open and distance learning in Information Science at a residential university.

-Other guest appearances
+Other guest appearances in 2019

 Publications in 2018